Entertainmasters/entertainmasters.github.io/README.md

 # Official Entertainmasters Website

-Hosted on github we dont have anything to hide.
+**Temporary** Hosted on github we dont have anything to hide.

-since all source code will be seen by development tool
+since almost all source code will be seen by development tool